 “Many people, particularly male gender-identified people, receive culturally reinforced messages that emotional vulnerability is ‘weak,’ and in response, they develop patterns of emotional unavailability in an attempt to live up to cultural gender expectations,” says Jernigan.

-Still, it’s a misconception that only men develop emotional unavailability or that all men are emotionally unavailable.
+Still, it’s a misconception that only men show signs of emotional unavailability or that all men are emotionally unavailable.

-Here are some signs that tell you someone is emotionally unavailable:
+Here are some important signs that tell you someone is emotionally unavailable:

 Someone who’s emotionally unavailable may fear intimacy — sharing their innermost feelings and thoughts with you.